jcoliz/BrewHub.Devices.Still6UnitController/README.md

 Before running, you'll need to configure the controller.
 Copy the `config.template.toml` file in this repository to `/opt/still6unitcontroller/config.toml` on the target device then make the needed changes.

-In typical usage, the controller will send its readings to an MQTT broker.
+In typical usage, the controller will send its rea~dings to an MQTT broker.
 If you have that up, enter this in the config file, and that's all you need.

 ```toml